How to Keep Your Fermented Vegetables Submerged

 Use a fermenting vessel with a mouth wide enough to allow a weight to be inserted easily.
 With a convenient opening, you can choose a variety of methods of submerging or weighting the vegetables inside the vessel.

-- Ceramic Fermentation Weight.
 These weights are designed for fermenting, so are made of safe materials.
-Check the size of the fermenting jar and the diameter of the weight to make sure they will fit.
+Check the size of the fermenting jar and the diameter of the weights to make sure they will fit.

-No matter what object you use as fermentation weight, make sure it is clean and appropriate for contact with food.
+Make sure any fermentation weight is clean and appropriate for contact with food.
 If any vegetables slip away from underneath the weights, simply discard them after the fermentation process is complete.
 Anything underneath the brine should be fine.